 We plan to extend the range of vegetarian and vegan products we offer – also in our classic assortments.
-Simultaneously, we are working to ensure that livestock farming, trapping, slaughtering, and transporting our animal products are as gentle as possible.
+Simultaneously, we are working on improving livestock farming, trapping, slaughtering, and transporting for our animal products.

 For example, we only purchase certified tuna and are defining higher standards for our chicken meat – so step by step, we are making improvements.